-In addition to the existing grievance mechanism – the whistle-blower mechanism managed by the CSR department, the elected QDVC Workers’ Welfare Committee and health and safety representatives – the company has set up an independent complaints procedure after signing the agreement with the Building and Wood Worker's International (BWI)2.
+In addition to the existing grievance mechanism – managed by the CSR department, the elected QDVC Workers’ Welfare Committee and health and safety representatives – the company has set up an independent complaints procedure after signing the agreement with the Building and Wood Worker's International (BWI)2.
 This system allows all QDVC employees or sub-contractors to refer any unresolved complaints to BWI, which then involves QDVC or VINCI to find a solution.
 The mechanism is working.
 BWI has already been called upon and the employees involved have had their complaints resolved.
 Compensation has been awarded in cases where procedures were lacking.
-There is also a complaints procedure in place with the ILO in Qatar, which has been the subject of widespread communication throughout the company.
-Sherpa has not referred any complaint to either of these independent third party systems to request compensation for the incidents that form the basis of their second complaint, which shows they prefer to take the legal, highly public route rather than opting for mediation to find a solution to the workers’ concerns.
+Workers can also file a complaint through the mechanism of Qatar’s Ministry of Administrative Development, Labour and Social Affairs, either directly or with the support of the ILO.
+This mechanism has been the subject of widespread communication throughout the company.
+Sherpa has not referred any complaint to either of these independent third-party systems for the incidents alleged in their second complaint, which shows they prefer to take the legal, highly public route rather than opting for mediation to find a solution to the workers’ concerns.

 VINCI feels it is important to point out that by filing a defamation lawsuit, in which it was asking only for 1 single symbolic euro, the company was not seeking to “gag” Sherpa.
 The Group simply believes that it cannot allow an NGO, however noble their cause, to make such serious allegations without trying to verify the facts and enter into dialogue with the company.
 Following the first complaint, VINCI decided on the contrary to open up its sites and offer greater transparency about its practices.
 Fully conscious of the complexity of matters relating to workers’ rights in Qatar, VINCI works continuously with its various stakeholders.
 Below are four examples of such efforts:

 4. Finally in 2013, the organisations striving to improve working conditions in Qatar had the opportunity to come and visit our sites and speak to us to assess for themselves the living and working conditions of QDVC employees.
-They included the Business and Human Rights Resource Centre, BSR, Equidem, the Qatar Foundation, MigrantsRights.org, NYU Stern Center for Business and Human Rights, Reach Out to Asia, along with various Qatari ministers, the French Embassy in Qatar and the International Labour Organization.
+They included the Business and Human Rights Resource Centre, BSR, Equidem, the Qatar Foundation, MigrantsRights.org, NYU Stern Center for Business and Human Rights, Reach Out to Asia, along with various Qatari ministers, and the French Embassy in Qatar.